ymath-io/ymath.io/content/courses/chomp/index.md.md

 ## How random?

-Having reached the limit of "L"s and squares whose strategy is orderly and proven, .
+Having reached the limit of "L"s and squares whose strategy is orderly and proven, we enter less elegant techniques.
+A simple one is to try estimate the proportion of winning to losing positions; if $W(S)$ is the number of losing positions in $